-El Hierro Island is home to unique species, such as the endangered El Hierro giant lizard (Gallotia simonyi): there is a breeding programme for it, allowing its reintroduction.
-Island's interior contains pine forest, thermophilous juniper forest and evergreen woodlands.
-In 2000, El Hierro was designated as a Biosphere Reserve by UNESCO, with 60% of its territory protected in order to preserve natural and cultural diversity.
-It is notable that among cetaceans in these waters, several species of less known beaked whales were confirmed to inhabit around El Hierro Island.
+El Hierro Island is home to unique species, such as the endangered El Hierro giant lizard (Gallotia simonyi).
+There is a breeding programme for it, allowing its reintroduction.
+In the island's interior there are a pine forest, thermophilous juniper forest and evergreen woodlands.
+In 2000, the island was designated as a Biosphere Reserve by UNESCO, with 60% of its territory protected in order to preserve natural and cultural diversity.
+It is notable that among cetaceans (aquatic mammals) in these waters, several species of less known beaked whales were confirmed to inhabit around this island.

-Like the rest of Canary Islands chain, the island of El Hierro is mountainous and volcanic but, forunately, only one eruption has ever been recorded from Volcan de Lomo Negro vent (1793), an eruption which lasted a whole month.
+Like the rest of Canary Islands chain, the El Hierro Island is mountainous and volcanic.
+Forunately, only one eruption has ever been recorded.
+Volcan de Lomo Negro's 1793 eruption lasted a whole month.

-Like all of the Canaries, El Hierro is a popular tourist destination.
+Like all of the Canaries, El Hierro is a popular tourist travel destination.
 The island is served by a ferry terminal at Puerto de la Estaca, as well as by El Hierro Airport at Valverde, both of which connecting to Tenerife.
 Though El Hierro Island has a Parador (Spanish hotel owned and administered by the government), general hotel accommodations are in small family enterprises.
-Due to its status as a UNESCO World Biosphere Reserve, the island has limited construction to less than 50% of its total surface and buildings to 2 floors, maintaining its traditional look more than the other 6 major Canary Islands.
+Due to its status as a UNESCO World Biosphere Reserve, the island has limited construction works to less than 50% of its total surface and buildings are limited to 2 floors.
+This also allows it to maintain its traditional look more than the other 6 major Canary Islands.

 Highlights: Valverde, volcanic pyramids, vineyards

 El Hierro cruise terminal

 Cruise ships to El Hierro Island dock (anchor) at Valverde - port town on the northeastern coast.